 Skip to content

 There are many different types of probiotic supplement available, and you might be wondering which one to choose.
 Is one particular form more effective than others?
 You might have noticed that more and more probiotics are now emerging in liquid form.
 Are liquid probiotics best suited for your requirements?
 Read on to find out.

 As with any question regarding probiotic supplements, the quality of the strain (or strains) of probiotic bacteria used is usually the most important consideration.
 Finding a well-researched product, and matching the specific strains to your health requirements, is the best way of ensuring the best health outcomes.

 But, there are other considerations when it comes to deciding on a probiotic, like ease of use, taste, or shelf-stability.
 Nowadays, probiotic supplements come in all shapes and sizes.
-Below is a list of seven possible considerations when deciding if a liquid probiotic might be right for you.
+Below is a list of five possible considerations when deciding if a liquid probiotic might be right for you.

 For people that find swallowing tablets difficult, then liquid probiotics can be a good option.
 The most obvious benefit of a liquid probiotic, is their ease of use for babies and toddlers.
 Parents can put just a few drops of the probiotic liquid on their child’s tongue, or add them to cold food and/or drinks.
 No fuss, no drama.
 Another advantage of a liquid product here is that the live bacteria can also have an effect in the mouth and oesophagus, along with work lower down in the GI tract (stomach, small intestines and large intestine).
 Due to their ease of use for this age group, liquid probiotics for kids and toddlers are a popular choice.